 With a bit of brainstorming, you can determine if this is a potentially good fit.
 Some questions to answer:

 Do I feel comfortable writing about my background in relation to my ethnicity, gender, or upbringing?

 Is there some topic or hobby I enjoy learning about or practicing so much that I feel others should hear about it?

-Do I possess a talent that is unique and has shaped my relationship with others, or shifted perceptions of myself?
+Do I have a unique talent and have shaped my relationship with others or shifted perceptions of myself?